-Children who are Hong Kong residents and aged 12 years or above but attending a primary school in Hong Kong are eligible for VSS.
+Children who are Hong Kong residents and aged 18 years or above but attending a secondary school in Hong Kong are eligible for VSS.
 Parents have to show the attending doctor the child's Student Handbook or Student Card and submit a photocopy to the doctor.

 4. Can my 3-month-old child get influenza vaccination and subsidy?